 Tracy's music is her connection to her community, where she has made herself known as an outspoken advocate for disability justice, disability rights and improved care for those with rare diseases.
 She herself was diagnosed with a rare disease called Morquio Syndrome, a type of skeletal dysplasia caused by a missing enzyme.
 During her therapies and while facing her physical challenges, Tracy Marie continues to write, record and perform her music.

-Most recently, Tracy Marie recorded and released an album entitled, "A Dark Place" produced by chart topping producer, Jim Wirt (Fiona Apple, Incubus).
+During the pandemic, Tracy Marie released an album entitled, "A Dark Place" produced by chart topping producer, Jim Wirt (Fiona Apple, Incubus).
+The album reflects influences from 90's grunge to alternative rock.